We’ve all heard the old adage, “Laughter is the best medicine.” But did you know there’s some real truth behind it?

 While we all face many stressors on a daily basis, we encourage you to invite more humor into your life to help take those stressors in stride.

 - Use humor to encourage others.
 The next time you notice a friend or coworker who seems a little down, try boosting their mood with a well-timed story or joke that can bring levity and joy to the situation.
-As research shows, shared laughter produces even greater health effects in the body than laughing alone.³
+Research shows that shared laughter produces even greater health effects in the body than laughing alone. ³

 - Let your laughter be contagious.
 Don’t stifle your laugh, even if you think it’s too loud or boisterous.
-Chances are those around you will love it and find themselves laughing with you.
+Chances are those around you will love it and laugh along with you.
 Let your laughter lift others up!